Motor Vehicle Accident Specialists

 Legal Advice for CTP Claims From a Car Accident Injury

 You are not required by law to have a car accident lawyer represent you for your CTP claim.
 However, it can be in your best interests to seek legal advice; particularly if your claim is disputed or complex.
+It would be best to consult with a lawyer or insurance company to get a more accurate estimate of the potential costs of your specific road accident compensation claim, including any potential workers compensation that may be available to you.

 You should speak to a legal representative as early as possible, but you can seek advice at any stage of the claims process.
 Contact us to arrange a consultation with one of our experienced No Win No Fee motor vehicle accident solicitors, at our offices in Forest Lake, Brisbane, Coolum Beach & Mount Gravatt.
+We have extensive experience with dealing with car accident compensation claims across our service areas.

 Why Should I Use a Car Accident Lawyer?